- Things to Do

 Attractions: WheatonArt, New Jersey Motorsports Park, Glasstown Arts District

 How to get there: Take NJ-47 (Delsea Drive) and NJ-347 N. Take 55 toward Vineland and Millville.

-What you'll find: Fine dining, antiques, shopping, beaches, boardwalk, and Delaware's famous tax-free shopping!
+What you'll find: Fine dining, antiques, shopping, beaches, and boardwalk

 What you'll find: The Philadelphia International Airport, museums, restaurants, shopping, theater, sports stadiums (Eagles, Phillies, Flyers)

 How to get there: Take either the Garden State Parkway or NJ-55 north.
 Follow signs toward Philadelphia.

 If you're considering relocating to Cape May, you're probably looking for job opportunities.
 Seasonal positions in hospitality and retail are available from Memorial Day to Labor Day.
 Year-round employment in Cape May is limited and mostly restricted to hospitality and retail.
 If you seek a full-time, year-round position in Cape May County, you may need to find something in one of our neighboring towns.